Cacti/documentation/syslog-plugin.md

 4.)
 You will be presented with the plugin install wizard with options on how you would like the syslog plugin to be installed options include DB arch and retention time

-### Note retention settings can be changed after install but db archtecture will require a reinstall of the plugin
+### Note retention settings can be changed after install but db architecture will require a reinstall of the plugin

 ![install advisor](images/syslog_install_advisor.PNG)